-DNFBPs should also make sure to have management structures which are accountable for clear ML/FT risk management and mitigation measures, as well as appropriate independent control functions.
+In order for the AML/CFT framework of any organisation to be effective, it must be based on the foundation of a sound governance structure, and held together by a strong compliance culture.
+These include appropriate management structures which are accountable for clear ML/FT risk management and mitigation measures, as well as appropriate independent control functions.
 Implicit in both the AML-CFT Law and the AML-CFT Decision are the elements of both, concerning which additional guidance is provided in the sections below.

-8.1 Compliance Officer
+8.1 Compliance Officer (CO)

-(AML-CFT Decision Articles 20.3, 21 and 44.12)
+(AML-CFT Decision 20.3, 21 and 44.12)